Gustav72/Libarary/README.md

 Welcome to my Library app!

-Users are now able to sign in and save their libraries using Firebase's backend as a service.
+Please sign in and try out!
+You are now able to sign in and save their libraries using Firebase's backend as a service.

 Input book data in the form and submit.
 Every book is made into an object and pushed into an array.
 The form is validated with JavaScript.
 Data is showcased in a table through DOM manipulation with JavaScript.
 Users can change read status by clicking 'yes' or 'no' in the finished column.
 Users can remove a book from the table by clicking the '✖'.
 Read status and removal status is updated in both the object and the array as the user changes or removes data.